glFusion/membership/README.md

 - All memberships are annual, and a member can have only one membership at a time.

+- Membership numbers can be automatically created.
+Define a custom function CUSTOM_createMemberNumber($uid) in lib-custom.php to create a custom number.
+  The glFusion user id is provided, the return value should be a string.
+  Alternatively, a format string can be supplied in the plugin configuration which will use sprintf and the user ID to create a number. e.g. "A-MEM-%03d" to get member numbers like "A-MEM-005".
+Membershp numbers can be disabled in the plugin configuration, but will be automatically generated in the background.

 REQUIREMENTS:
 This plugin requires both the Profile plugin and lgLIB 0.0.2 or later for core functions.
 The Paypal plugin can be integrated to handle membership payments.